Acoustic attenuation

-Acoustic attenuation is a measure of the energy loss of sound propagation in media.
+In acoustics, acoustic attenuation is a measure of the energy loss of sound propagation through an acoustic transmission medium.
 Most media have viscosity and are therefore not ideal media.
 When sound propagates in such media, there is always thermal consumption of energy caused by viscosity.
 This effect can be quantified through the Stokes's law of sound attenuation.
 Sound attenuation may also be a result of heat conductivity in the media as has been shown by G. Kirchhoff in 1868.
 The Stokes-Kirchhoff attenuation formula takes into account both viscosity and thermal conductivity effects.

 For heterogeneous media, besides media viscosity, acoustic scattering is another main reason for removal of acoustic energy.
 Acoustic attenuation in a lossy medium plays an important role in many scientific researches and engineering fields, such as medical ultrasonography, vibration and noise reduction.

 Power-law frequency-dependent acoustic attenuation

 Many experimental and field measurements show that the acoustic attenuation coefficient of a wide range of viscoelastic materials, such as soft tissue, polymers, soil, and porous rock, can be expressed as the following power law with respect to frequency: